-As a scholar in rhetoric and composition, I have drawn on feminist theory and praxis, multimodality, and writing pedagogy to understand the literate, rhetorical, and creative practices that individuals take up in connection with cultural narratives.
-While much of my work has focused on investigating how women use written and visual expressions to respond to their experiences as embedded in larger social
+As a scholar in rhetoric and composition, I draw on feminist theory and praxis, multimodality, and writing pedagogy to understand the literate, rhetorical, and creative practices that individuals take up in connection with cultural narratives.
+While much of my work has focused on investigating how women use written and visual texts to respond to their experiences as embedded in larger social

-infrastructures, I have also taken up questions regarding rhetorics of silence, students' and teachers' experiences with writing and writing instruction, writing program administration, and material composition.
+infrastructures, I have also taken up questions regarding rhetorics of silence, students' and teachers' affective experiences with writing and writing instruction, writing program administration, and material composition.
 In the near future, I plan to expand my research and teaching in medical rhetoric and medical humanities.

 Royster, J. J., & Kirsch, G. (2012).
 Feminist rhetorical practices: New horizons for rhetoric, composition, and literacy studies.
 Southern Illinois University Press.